DCotterill/halixia-hugo/content/ma/learn-about-tourettes-1161.md

 layout: static
 ---

-Grow your understanding of Tourette Syndrome (TS)
+Grow your understanding of Tourette Syndrome (TS).

 If you employ or teach someone with TS, learning about it helps to increase understanding, empathy, and support, helping to foster a more accepting and compassionate society for those with Tourette's.